 The bridge railings, lights, barriers and concrete driving surface will all be removed using traditional methods.
 Specific spans over the river and railroads will also be disassembled in a traditional manner.
 Several spans will be demolished using the controlled demolition method.
 A professional demolition company – who has handled large-scale demolitions around the nation – will perform the controlled demolition and a safety perimeter of 1000 feet will be set.
 Additional details will be available this spring.

 Just this week, crews began demolition operations which include removing light poles, barrier wall and railings.
 Soon after, the concrete driving surface will be removed.
 This work is expected to continue through the winter into the spring of 2014.
-Controlled demolition is currently scheduled to take place during the late spring or early summer of 2014.
+Controlled demolition is currently scheduled to take place during the summer of 2014.

 The bridge is expected to be demolished in its entirety by this summer.